 Many parents limit their searches to a specific geographic location, ensuring that they can keep their children close to home as they receive care.
 Parents who do this might be missing out on programs that could provide their children with real help.
-For example, the National Alliance on Mental Illness reports that about half of young people who have addictions also have some sort of mental illness.
+For example, the National Alliance on Mental Illness reports that about half of mental illness.
 Even so, not all treatment facilities provide care that can address a mental illness as well as an addiction.
 Teens who get care for only one problem while leaving the other in place could quickly relapse to poor habits.

 Avoiding this problem means focusing on: